anson-li/squad-maker/NOTES.md

 * Squads need cool names and team colors!
 You don't play a tourney as Squad 1...
 * Waiting list is less important (hidden by default) but it should be easy to tell how many players are waiting at a glance.
 * The waiting list always has at least one element in it.
+* The page should be easy to print, as most tournaments need printed copies of the page to identify teams.

 ## Design Process